Trained at Brown University Medical School, I’ve practiced family medicine in the United States, Sweden, India and Romania since 1995.

 I received the degree of Fellow of the American Academy of Family Physicians (FAAFP) in 2014.

-Using a program laid out in the book “Your Personal Roadmap to Whole Body Cleansing,” I was pain free within a year, and my daughter no longer needed 6 allergy shots a week and 2 daily inhalers for asthma.
+Using a program laid out in the book “Your Personal Roadmap to Whole Body Cleansing,” I was pain free within a year, and my daughter no longer needed 6 allergy shots a week and 2 daily inhalers for asthma nor medication for ADHD and anxiety.

 Directed mobile medical clinic for homeless women and children, and incarcerated teen girls in Boston’s inner city.